Bass Coast Post

 By Dyonn Dimmock

-I HAVE used those words "imprints in time" on many occasions to describe my photography.
-I have been fortunate to leave an imprint for future generations as a “happy snapper” whose work has been displayed in tourist venues and published by local media.
+I'VE used those words "imprints in time" on many occasions to describe my photography.
+As a “happy snapper” whose work has been displayed in tourist venues and published by local media, I've been fortunate to leave an imprint for future generations.

 As locals, we sometimes overlook the magic of our own region.
 My main interest is in capturing the exceptional natural beauty and history of Bass Coast, and the passionate, dedicated, resilient and committed people who live here.